Secondary

 - Electric circuits

-This course is designed for students who are learning French as a foreign language.
+This course is designed for students who are learning Spanish as a foreign language.
 The aim is to develop an ability to use the language effectively for practical communication.
 The course is based on the linked language skills of listening, reading, speaking and writing, and these are built on as learners progress through their studies.

 The subject content is organised in five broad topic areas.
 These provide contexts for the acquisition of vocabulary and the study of grammar and structures.
-The study of these topic areas enables students to gain an insight into countries and communities where French is spoken.
+The study of these topic areas enables students to gain an insight into countries and communities where Spanish is spoken.
 The five topic areas are:

 - Everyday activities